Triangle groups, automorphic forms, and torus knots: Background

-\begin{prop} The flow $h_t$ defines a Seifert fibration in ${\mathbb S}^3\setminus K$.
-The base orbifold, $\Theta$, is a 2-dimensional orbifold with underlying space $\RR^2$ (a punctured 2-sphere) and two singular points: cone points of indexes $p$ and $q$. \end{prop}
+\begin{proposition} The flow $h_t$ defines a Seifert fibration in ${\mathbb S}^3\setminus K$.
+The base orbifold, $\Theta$, is a 2-dimensional orbifold with underlying space $\RR^2$ (a punctured 2-sphere) and two singular points: cone points of indexes $p$ and $q$. \end{proposition}

 We have a decomposition

 where

 From this decomposition of ${\mathbb S}^3\setminus K$ we can produce the well-known presentation of the torus knot group: